-When D was born, I really didn’t have any idea of what to expect.
-Not only from the experience of childbirth, and a homebirth at that, but of what babies and later kids would mean for my life.
-I don’t think it is ever possible to anticipate the impact children will have and I, living in the moment, really did little to plan my next steps.
-Julia and I had our new bundle of joy and as usual, we improvised.
-At almost four years, D is an amazing little girl who loves all things stereotypically girly.
+When D was born, I really didn’t have any idea what to expect not only from the experience of childbirth, and a homebirth at that but of what babies and later kids would mean for my life.
+I don’t think it is ever possible to anticipate the impact children will have, and I, living in the moment, really did little to plan my next steps.
+Julia and I had our new bundle of joy and improvised as usual.
+At almost four years old, D is an amazing little girl who loves everything stereotypically girly.

 - The color pink in every shade